-Marks Description 21-30 Description A candidate should demonstrate under applied conditions: a sound understanding of the rules of most swimming competitions; an ability to carry out with supervision a preparation programme which includes a warm up practice and training schedule; an ability to swim 50 m using the correct leg, arm and breathing technique in three of the following strokes in less than the times stated; Boys Girls Front Crawl 53 secs 55 secs Breast Stroke 62 secs 65 secs Back Crawl 57 secs 60 secs Butterfly 55 secs 58 secs a sound knowledge to carry out, with supervision the correct sequence of life saving procedures and frequently make the correct decisions on the procedures to take; an ability to perform land and water based rescues (non-contact) skills, land subject, carry out life support skills and disposal; an ability to analyse what he/she and others have done and make useful suggestions to improve further action; an ability to plan, undertake and evaluate in basic terms a safe health-promoting exercise programme.
+PHYSICAL EDUCATION 0413 IGCSE 2009 Marks Description A conditate should domonstrate under applied conditions: 21-30 PHYSICAL EDUCATION 0413 IGCSE 2009 Description A candidate should demonstrate under applied conditions: a sound understanding of the rules of most swimming competitions; an ability to carry out with supervision a preparation programme which includes a warm up practice and training schedule; an ability to swim 50 m using the correct leg, arm and breathing technique in three of the following strokes in less than the times stated; Boys Girls Front Crawl 53 secs 53 secs 55 secs Back Crawl 57 secs Butterfly 55 secs a ability to perform land and water based rescues (non-contact) skills, land subject, carry out life support skills and disposal; an ability to panalyse what he/she and others have done and make useful suggestions to improve further action; an ability to plan, undertake and evaluate in basic terms a safe health-promoting exercise programme.
 11-20 A candidate should demonstrate under applied conditions: an understanding of some of the rules of competition particularly those in which he/she participates; an ability to carry out a simple warm up practice and training schedule under close supervision; an ability to swim distances of 50 m using two different strokes with the correct arm, leg and breathing action, without a pause; a basic knowledge to carry out, with supervision the correct sequence of life saving procedures and occasionally make the correct decision on the procedures to take; an ability to execute a land-based rescue, land subject, carry out simulated resuscitation; an ability to plan, undertake and evaluate in simple terms a safe health-promoting exercise programme.
 0-10 A candidate should demonstrate under applied conditions: a limited understanding of the rules of competitions; a minimum knowledge of basic requirements of a warm up, practice and training schedule; an ability to move through the water a distance of 50 m showing a form of stroke; a minimum knowledge of the basic requirements of life-saving occasionally making the correct decision on the appropriate action to take; an ability to execute a land-based rescue including landing, swimming assistance, simple life support skills and disposal; an ability to appreciate what he/she and others have done; an ability to plan, undertake and evaluate in very simple terms a safe health-promoting exercise programme.